Tom Cleverley delighted Man Utd in title contention under Ole Gunnar Solskjaer

 But first comes Saturday evening’s FA Cup third-round tie against Championship outfit Watford, whose midfielder Cleverley is happy to see his old club back on an upward trajectory.

-Asked about the prospect of seeing some familiar faces this weekend, the former England international said: “Probably more on the staff than the players but it’s a great stadium to play at.

-“Obviously I spent three, three-and-a-half years in the first-team but a lot of time in the academy and things like that, so, yeah, it’s great to see how well they’re doing in the league again.
+“Obviously I spent three, three and a half years in the first-team but a lot of time in the academy and things like that, so, yeah, it’s great to see how well they’re doing in the league again,” he said.

 “I think it’s good for English football that Manchester United are title contenders, so I’m looking forward to it.